sboots/sboots.ca/content/posts/2021/suggestions-for-next-minister-digital-government.md

 Digital government work – and public service reform, more broadly, which is what it ultimately is – isn’t really a newsworthy election topic.
 It’s near and dear to my heart, though, and I’d love to see more conversations about it from public servants, politicians, and the public alike.

 With that in mind, [here are some suggestions](#suggestions)!
-These are intentionally far from my day-to-day work, because, y’know, otherwise it’d be weird:
+These are intentionally far from my day-to-day work, because, y’know, otherwise it’d be weird.

-{{< tweet user="supergovernance" id="1424770193830596615" >}}
+{{% figurecaption src="/img/2021/archived-tweet-supergovernance-1424770193830596615.png" alt="A tweet from Michael Karlin saying: “Is this transition advice or what?” with a link to a meme about cloud adoption." url="https://web.archive.org/web/20210809163120/https://twitter.com/supergovernance/status/1424770193830596615" urltext="Archived tweet from Michael Karlin" %}}

 ## Suggestions 📝